This BJJ glossary and its contents copyright ©Can Sönmez. Please do not copy online or in print without permission]

 -U: Underhook, Upa

 ^ Introduction:Brazilian jiu jitsu terminology is an irritating problem, as due to a lack of standardisation, the same technique will often have numerous names.
-So, for my own reference and anyone reading this, I thought it would be worth developing some kind of BJJ glossary, which I'll update as I learn more.
-Please feel free to add a comment at the bottom of the Brazilian jiu jitsu glossary if you have any suggestions - would be great to have some help (especially with the judo terms), as this Brazilian Jiu Jitsu glossary is likely to be a long-running work-in-progress.
+So, for my own reference and anyone reading this, I thought it would be worth developing some kind of BJJ glossary of terms, which I'll update as I learn more terminology.
+Please feel free to add a comment at the bottom of the Brazilian jiu jitsu glossary if you have any suggestions for more terminology - it would be great to have some help (especially with the judo terms), as this Brazilian Jiu Jitsu glossary is likely to be a long-running work-in-progress.

-I'm mainly concerned about whether or not the BJJ terms are commonly used as opposed to if they're actually accurate (e.g., the Japanese words may well be used incorrectly: for example, I've heard that 'gi' is technically not quite the right word, but nevertheless has become the accepted term), but would be useful if people know which is more 'correct' for Brazilian jiu jitsu.
+I'm mainly concerned about whether or not the BJJ terms are commonly used as opposed to if the terminology is actually accurate (e.g., the Japanese words may well be used incorrectly: for example, I've heard that 'gi' is technically not quite the right word, but nevertheless has become the accepted term), but would be useful if people know which is more 'correct' for Brazilian jiu jitsu.

 For each term in the BJJ glossary, I'll put in a link to the relevant label/summary on my blog, depending on if I've been shown it in jiu jitsu class yet and have put up a description.